 Curral das Freiras

-Curral das Freiras was a secluded village up until 1959, then a road was built in the rocky walls in order to get to and out of the village.
+Curral das Freiras was a secluded village up until 1959, then a road was built in the rocky mountains in order to get to and out of the village.

 Many years ago this village was known as Curral da Serra due to its location (deep down the volcanic mountains).